TEETH CLEANING IN HOUSTON, TX

-The average cleaning will cost you $100.
-However, the price may vary depending on the condition of your oral health and whether you need just a basic cleaning or a deep cleaning.
+The average cleaning costs $100.
+However, the price may vary depending on the condition of your oral health and whether you need a basic cleaning or a deep cleaning.

-Most insurance plans will cover your basic cleaning.
-Your insurance might cover the cost of your deep cleaning if not some part of the cost.
+Most insurance plans cover your basic cleaning.
+Your insurance might partially or fully cover the cost of your deep cleaning.